-Drug Dosage Form: Usual Recommended Other Dosing Administration - Drug Xeljanz / Xeljanz XR (tofacitinib) Dosage Form: Strength Tablet: 5 mg Extended release Tablet: 11 mg Usual Recommended Dose RA: 5 mg PO twice daily or 11 mg PO once daily PsA: 5 mg PO twice daily, used in combination with non- biologic DMARDs; 11 mg once daily used in combination with nonbiologic DMARDs Considerations Patients may switch from Xeljanz 5 mg twice daily to Xeljanz XR 11 mg once daily the day following the last dose of Xeljanz 5 mg.
+Drug Dosage Form: Strength Usual Recommended Dose Other Dosing Considerations Administration Considerations PsA: 160 mg by SQ injection at week 0, followed by 80 mg every 4 weeks NOTE: For patients with PsA with coexistent moderate-to-severe PsO, use dosing regimen for PsO.
+Tremfya (guselkumab) Prefilled syringe or single-dose patient-controlled injector: 100 mg PsO: 100 mg by SQ injection at week 0, week 4, and then every 8 weeks Patients may be taught to self-inject.
+Bring to room temperature (30 minutes) prior to Xeljanz / Xeljanz XR (tofacitinib) Tablet: 5 mg, 10 mg Extended release Tablet: 11 mg RA: 5 mg PO twice daily or 11 mg PO once daily PsA: 5 mg PO twice daily, used in combination with nonbiologic DMARDs; 11 mg once daily used in combination with nonbiologic DMARDs UC (Xeljanz): 10 mg PO twice daily for at least 8 weeks, then 5 or 10 mg twice daily.
+Discontinue 10 mg twice daily dose after 16 weeks if no response Patients may switch from Xeljanz 5 mg twice daily to Xeljanz XR 11 mg once daily the day following the last dose of Xeljanz 5 mg.
 Use as monotherapy or in combination with MTX or other nonbiologic DMARDs.
-Use of Xeljanz in combination DMARDs or with potent immunosuppres- sants such as azathioprine and cyclosporine is not recommended.
-Dose interruption is recommended for management of lymphopenia (< 500 cells/mm 3), neutropenia (ANC < 500 cells/mm 3) and anemia.
-Administration Considerations May take with or without food.
+Use of Xeljanz in combination DMARDs or with potent immunosuppressants such as azathioprine and cyclosporine is not recommended.
+Dose interruption is recommended for management of lymphopenia (< 500 cells/mm3), neutropenia (ANC < 500 cells/mm3) and anemia.
+Dose adjustment needed for hepatic and renal injecting.
+May take with or without food.
 Swallow Xeljanz XR tablets whole; do not crush, split, or chew.
-Dose adjustment needed for hepatic and renal impairment and patients taking CYP450 inhibitors.